Faial Island: Iberian settlers face privateers (late 1500s)

-In 1583, as part of the Spanish occupation of the Azores (which began with a landing party on Terceira), a Spanish fleet was sent to Faial.
+In 1583, as part of Spain's conquest of the Azores (which began with a landing party on Terceira), a Spanish fleet was sent to Faial.
 During the expeditionary assault, a body of armed men landed at Pasteleiro and engaged the defenders.
 Although reinforced by French troops, the garrison was unable to fend off the invaders.
-During the Iberian Union of Portugal and Spain, the island was frequently attacked by British and French pirates.
-Raiding parties from the Earl of Cumberland (George Clifford) and Earl of Essex (Robert Devereaux) attacked the defenseless populations between 1589 and 1597.
-This was partly due to the influx of Spaniards to the islands, as opportunities for Iberian businessmen improved.
-The privateers robbed the inhabitants and burned what they left behind, not differentiating between Portuguese and Spanish people or properties.
+During the Iberian Union of Portugal and Spain, the island was frequently attacked by English and French ships.
+English raiding parties led by George Clifford, 3rd Earl of Cumberland and Robert Devereux, 2nd Earl of Essex attacked the island several times between 1589 and 1597.

+The attacks were partly due to the influx of Spaniards to the islands, as opportunities for Iberian businessmen improved.
+The raiders, not differentiating between Portuguese and Spanish people or properties, targeted both indiscriminately.
 To protect themselves, the Faialense built a large number of fortresses; in the 18th century, there were more than 20.
 Meanwhile, offshore from Faial, on 22/23 June 1594, in what became known as the Battle of Faial Island or the action of Faial, three ships of the Earl of Cumberland attacked the 2,000-ton Portuguese carrack Cinco Chagas, which historians believe to be the richest treasure ship ever to sail from the East Indies, firing and sinking the ship immediately off the island with all hands and all cargo lost.
 The Cabeço do Fogo Volcano erupted in 1672, leading to substantial emigration to Brazil.

 Development of Horta as a transatlantic waypoint (1700s - mid 1900s)

-In intervening years Horta became a stopover for Jesuit missionaries traveling to and from Brazil and Asia.
+In intervening years, Horta became a stopover for Jesuit missionaries travelling to and from Brazil and Asia.
 The Jesuits constructed a college in Horta, as did the Carmelites and Franciscan Orders.
 In the 18th century, the explorer James Cook also reached the islands before initiating his Pacific voyages of discovery.